laurathepluralized/multi-agent-data-analysis/README.md

 of parameter columns, as appropriate for your dataset (the column names already in this list are correct for both default_data.csv and for pred-prey-lhs-small.csv).

+### Sidenote: Aggregating and cleaning data using included helper scripts

+If you wish to analyze your own dataset that was generated with SCRIMMAGE, use the pythonStuff/outfiles2condensed.py aggregation script to aggregate the results and mission file parameters.
+To use these tools, first run the following at the Ubuntu command line to install the Python3 dependencies.

+    sudo apt-get install python3-pip
+    sudo -H pip3 install os shutil sys platform subprocess numpy json \
+        pickle pandas pydoe glob argparse pdb

+If you are not using Ubuntu, the above instructions may not apply; follow your OS's procedure for installing Python 3
+(see https://www.python.org/downloads/), then install the dependency packages mentioned in the pip3 command.

+Run the following to see an explanation of the aggregation script's inputs:

+    python3 pythonStuff/outfiles2condensed.py --help

+A sample run of outfiles2condensed might look like this:

+    python3 scripts/outfiles2condensed.py --path ~/.scrimmage/logs \
+        --filename my_agg_data -c -r

+After aggregating your data with outfiles2condensed, if you are doing similar predator-vs-prey simulations to the demo simulations, run the following (or similar; replace the path with the path to your CSV file, no extension) to remove unnecessary columns from your data:

+    python3 pythonStuff/clean_data.py --path ~/.scrimmage/logs/my_agg_data

+The cleaned output file name will be amended with the suffix _clean but will be in the same directory as the uncleaned data.